dfsp-spirit/brainload/README.md

 # brainload
 Python module to reduce your brain load while accessing FreeSurfer brain surface meshes and morphometry data files for single subjects and groups.

 This is my personal collection of Python/numpy functions for (structural) neuroimaging.
-Feel free to use it.
+It's free software under the MIT license.

 ## About